 The ultimate steak and potatoes dinner recipe – juicy and flavorful grilled ribeye steak served with baby potatoes, chimichurri sauce and steak sauce.
 The ribeye steak is marinated with olive oil, balsamic and herbs; served with buttery, pan-seared potatoes.
 Literally, the best and easiest steak dinner recipe!
 You’ll love how quickly everything comes together!

-Watch my video recipe for step-by-step instructions and extra tips along the way!
+Watch my YouTube video recipe for step-by-step instructions and extra tips along the way!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Grilled ribeye steak is one of my favorite meats!
 It’s super easy to prepare and it’s full of flavor, more flavorful than even filet mignon!
 When choosing ribeye steaks, go for a bone-in, well-marbled cut of meat that’s on the thicker side; the thicker, the better!
 Also, look for a layer of fat that surrounds the steak.
 This fat will keep the steak well moisturized while it’s on the grilling, cooking.
 I recommend trimming the steak after cooking, not before!